What is a Contractor?

 What Should I Ask of a Potential General Contractor?

 In your search for a general contractor, don’t be afraid to ask questions.
+Need an electrician as well?
+Go to where we trust at electrician Huntington.
 It is important that you cover all of your bases.
 Some key questions to ask a new licensed demolition contractor could include:

 - How many jobs like this have you completed?